Wikipedia2Vec: An Efficient Toolkit for Learning and Visualizing the Embeddings of Words and Entities from Wikipedia: Experiments

 \subsection{Results}

-Table \ref{tb:results} shows the comparison of our models with the baseline models in terms of the performance of the tasks described above, as well as the time needed for training.
-We obtained the results of the RDF2Vec and Wiki2vec models from \citet{ristoski2018rdf2vec}.
-Here, \textit{w/o autolink} and \textit{w/o linkgraph} stand for the model without using automatic generation of links (see Section \ref{subsec:autogen-links}) and the Wikipedia link graph model (see Section \ref{fig:model}), respectively.
+Table \ref{tb:kore-results} shows the results of our models and the baseline entity embedding models of the KORE dataset.\footnote{We obtained the results of the RDF2Vec and Wiki2vec models from \newcite{ristoski2018rdf2vec}.} \textit{w/o link graph model} and \textit{w/o hyperlink generation} are the results of ablation studies disabling the link graph model and automatic generation of hyperlinks, respectively.

+Our model successfully outperformed the RDF2Vec and Wiki2vec models and achieved a state-of-the-art result on the KORE dataset.
+The results also indicated that the link graph model and automatic generation of hyperlinks improved the performance of the KORE dataset.

+Table \ref{tb:word-results} shows the results of our models with the baseline word embedding models on the word analogy and word similarity datasets.
+We also tested the performace of the word-based skip-gram model implemented in our tool by disabling the link graph and anchor context models.

-Overall, our model provided enhanced performance.
-It outperformed the RDF2Vec and Wiki2vec models and achieved a new state-of-the-art result on the KORE data set.
-Furthermore, the feature of automatic link generation and the Wikipedia link graph model improved performance with the KORE data set.
-Moreover, our model performed better than the baseline word embedding models on one out of two word analogy data sets, as well as on both word similarity data sets.
-This demonstrates that the semantic signals of entities provided by the Wikipedia link graph and anchor context models are beneficial for improving the quality of word embeddings.
+Our model performed better than the baseline word embedding models on the SEM dataset, as well as on both word similarity datasets.
+This demonstrates that the semantic signals of entities provided by the link graph and anchor context models are beneficial for improving the quality of word embeddings.
+Additionally, the feature of the automatic generation of hyperlinks did not generally contribute to the performance on these datasets.

-The training time of our model was comparable to that of the baseline word embedding models.
-Furthermore, our \textit{w/o linkgraph} model was the fastest among the models and also achieved competitive performance on the word similarity and word analogy tasks.
+Our implementation of the word-based skip-gram model was substantially faster than gensim and fastText.
+Furthermore, the training time of our full model was comparable to that of the baseline word embedding models.